wilkelab/Opfi/paper/paper.md

 # Summary

-Gene clusters perform a diverse set of functions, many of which are relevant to biotechnology, but tools for identification of gene clusters are lacking.
-Therefore, we developed Opfi: a modular pipeline for identification of arbitrary gene clusters in assembled genomic or metagenomic data.
-Opfi contains functions for de-novo annotation, de-deduplication, and visualization of putative gene clusters.
+Gene clusters perform a diverse set of functions, many of which are relevant to biotechnology.
+There is a need for software tools that can extract candidate gene clusters from the vast amount of available genomic data.
+Therefore, we developed Opfi: a modular pipeline for identification of arbitrary gene clusters in assembled genomic or metagenomic sequences.
+Opfi contains functions for annotation, de-deduplication, and visualization of putative gene clusters.
 It utilizes a customizable rule-based filtering approach for selection of candidate systems that adhere to user-defined criteria.
 Opfi is implemented in Python, and is available on the Python Package Index and the Bioconda channel.

 # Statement of need